 If possible, avoid single-use plastics entirely.
 Using less single-use plastic is the best way to help the environment.

-While it’s clear that plastic is everywhere and relatively complex to avoid entirely, a few simple behavior changes can significantly reduce your personal footprint.
+While it’s clear that plastic is everywhere and relatively complex to avoid, a few simple behavior changes can significantly reduce your footprint.

 Bringing reusable bags to the grocery store, refusing to take a plastic straw for your iced coffee, and choosing to purchase items packaged in paper or cloth are just a few ways to help.